 So as a starting point, both weight and aero as promoted by most bike companies have a much greater effect on separating out pro riders than it does enthusiasts.
 It benefits us for sure to ride with lighter, more aero components but it’s just one of the things that separate us.
 Ways 1 though 6 above matter more if you want to ride faster on your bike.

 For the enthusiast rider, weight matters when you are climbing and when you are accelerating.
 It doesn’t matter when you are riding on the flats at a steady speed.
 The more you, your bike and whatever you are carrying on your bike (water, tools, tubes, pump, food) collectively weigh, the more energy and power you will need when you accelerate and when you climb.

 If you are regularly climbing mile long, 7% or steeper pitches, you’ll benefit from lighter gear.
-As I detailed in my post on climbing and descending wheels, lighter gear comes at a big cost relative to dropping a few of your own pounds or kilos.
+But, lighter gear comes at a big cost relative to dropping a few of your own pounds or kilos.

 That same ride up the Alpe d’Huez with a 300 gram lighter wheel, about the difference going from a stock wheel to a good all-around one or from that all-around to a climbing specific tubular, would save you about 2 seconds/mile or about 15 seconds over the entire climb.

 Those time savings are huge, if you are racing.
 If you want to go faster up a climb in general and are willing to pay the money to get those weight savings, lighter weight gear can get you there.
 Note that losing the same 4 or 5 lbs or 2 kilos from your gut would save you the same 85 seconds and cost you next to nothing.
 So do that too.